 Who should study BA Criminology?

-BA Criminology is the best for those who are interested in the form of crime, justice enthusiasts, and individuals who are willing to bring about change for good to society.
+BA Criminology course is the best for those who are interested in the form of crime, justice enthusiasts, and individuals who are willing to bring about change for good to society.
 The course is for those who are interested in learning the way the law is enforced, how criminals are accounted for, and how the system of justice operates locally and internationally.

 - Individuals who are strongly interested in studying the conduct of human beings, with a focus on social and psychological reasons for crime.